Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Results

-Table \ref{tab:2} provides a summary of the overall and class-specific classification performance across three distinct training and testing scenarios using a 5-fold cross-validation for the FDE, DS and HS datasets.
+Table~\ref{tab:2} provides a summary of the overall and class-specific classification performance, reported as mean $\pm$ standard deviation across the five cross-validation folds, for five distinct training and testing scenarios and all four datasets.

-Training on real data and testing on real data, the FDE (0.95) and DS (0.92) datasets yielded high mean macro F1-scores, while the HS dataset reached a slightly lower value of 0.79.
-A closer inspection of the class-wise F1-scores reveals that the model trained on FDE performs consistently well across all classes.
-For DS, class 3 was classified most accurately, followed by class 2, while performance for class 1 was comparatively lower.
-In contrast, the model trained on HS shows good classification results for classes 2 and 3, but a substantial drop in performance for class 1, highlighting this class as a primary source of misclassification within this dataset.
+In the TRTR scenario, the RD (1.00) and RGS (0.99) datasets yielded near-perfect mean macro F1-scores.
+The DS dataset also achieved a high score of 0.93, while the HS dataset reached a noticeably lower value of 0.67.
+A closer inspection of the class-wise F1-scores reveals that the models trained on RD and RGS perform consistently well across all classes.
+For DS, class 3 was classified most accurately, followed by class 1, while performance for class 2 was comparatively lower.
+In contrast, the model trained on HS shows good classification results for classes 2 and 3, but a substantially lower performance for class 1, highlighting this class as a primary source of misclassification within this dataset.
+Standard deviations are low for RD, RGS, and DS.
+For HS, the standard deviation is markedly higher ($\pm$0.25 at the macro level, $\pm$0.40 for class 1).

-In the TATR scenario, the FDE dataset achieved a mean macro F1 score of 0.93 nearly identical to that achieved with TRTR.
-However, the DS dataset performance decreased noticeably, with the mean macro F1-score dropping to 0.81.
-While class 3 continued to be classified perfectly, performance for class 1 declined slightly, and the F1-score for class 2 dropped significantly to 0.60.
-The most substantial performance degradation was observed on the HS dataset, where the mean macro F1-score fell to 0.51.
-All class-wise F1-scores decreased: class 2 remained the most robust with a score of 0.79, whereas class 3 dropped to 0.63 and class 1 performed very poorly, achieving only 0.11.
+In the TATR scenario, the RD dataset showed a notable performance drop, with the mean macro F1-score decreasing from 1.00 to 0.78.
+Class-wise, the TL and PRO categories were most affected, dropping to 0.68 and 0.69 respectively, while the SUP class remained comparatively robust at 0.91.
+Similarly, the RGS dataset declined from 0.99 to 0.83, with the IKF class showing the largest degradation (0.73), while IHA remained strong at 0.94.
+The DS dataset also declined noticeably to 0.81, with class 2 dropping most substantially to 0.61.
+The most pronounced degradation was observed on the HS dataset, where the mean macro F1-score fell to 0.59.
+Here, class 1 performed particularly poorly at 0.24, while classes 2 and 3 remained more robust.
+Standard deviations are low across all four datasets in this scenario.